chilly61/Apziva-D/README.md

 - Apziva for the project opportunity
 - Groq for free API access
-- HuggingFace for 免费Spaces hosting
+- HuggingFace for Spaces hosting